New Mexico Competitor Comparison: Sunpro Solar

 Go Solar Group’s Preferred and Premium Solar Panels

 Go Solar Group’s preferred solar panel is the Axitec 315 watt AXIblackpremium half-cell solar panel.
-These 60-cell monocrystalline solar panels are about 5 ft by 3ft.
+These 60-cell monocrystalline solar panels are about 5 feet by 3 feet.
 Premium solar panels from LG, Solaria, and Silfab are also available.

 Difference Between Inverters